segmentio/segment-docs/src/personas/journeys/send-data.md

 ### List destination

-The destination receives a list of users who qualify for that step of the Journey.
-This list is constantly updated by Segment.
+The destination receives a list of users who qualify for the associated journey step.
+Unlike lists associated with Personas Audiences, users who are added to a journey list cannot be subsequently removed.
+See [best practices](/docs/personas/journeys/faq-best-practices#suppress-targeting-with-journey-lists) for techniques to suppress targeting with journey lists.

 For more information, see [Using Personas Data](/docs/personas/using-personas-data/).